 Tax Code Section 5.07(c) requires appraisal districts to maintain property sales information collected as part of their uniform record keeping systems.
 They are required to submit the data to the Comptroller's office where it is compiled into a statewide database.
 Data for submission includes all property transaction records in their possession, including the split districts.

 In order to ensure uniformity in the data among all appraisal districts, PTAD requires that all property transfers be submitted electronically in a prescribed format and accompanied by an EPTS Media Information and Certification Form.
 The submissions are due each year in February and August.

 The Comptroller's office relies upon the Manual for Discounting Oil and Gas Income (PDF) to conduct oil and gas property appraisals used in the PVS.
 This manual provides the methods and procedures to calculate the present value of oil and gas properties using discounted future income; specifies the formula to be used in computing the limit on the price used in the second through the sixth year of an appraisal; and is adopted by the Texas Comptroller of Public Accounts under Comptroller Rule 9.4031 as required by Tax Code Section 23.175.

 As part of the PVS, the Comptroller's office calculates a range of discount rates used to discount the projected future income of oil and gas produced from individual properties.
 The Discount Rate Range for Oil & Gas Properties (PDF) summarizes the methodology for the discount rate range determination.

 The law allows school districts, authorized appraisal districts, eligible property owners and their agents to protest the PVS preliminary findings.
 A petition protesting the Comptroller's preliminary PVS findings must be filed within 40 calendar days after the date the Comptroller's office certifies preliminary findings of taxable value to the Commissioner of Education.
-The petition is required to include three parts: Form 50-210-a, Part A (PDF), Form 50-210-b, Part B (DOC) and Form 50-210-c, Part C (DOC), and is subject to dismissal if any of the three parts are not submitted by the deadline.
+The petition is required to include three parts: Form 50-210-a, Part A (PDF), Form 50-210-b, Part B (EXCEL) and Form 50-210-c, Part C (DOC), and is subject to dismissal if any of the three parts are not submitted by the deadline.

 The Comptroller's office offers the following resources to assist those interested in pursuing the protest process: